donnachaforde/espresso/README.md

 What platforms are supported?

-* Windows 32-bit
+* Windows 10 (Visual C++ 2017)
+* macOS (gcc)

+Previously, the following platforms were supported for *gcc*.
+They haven't been exercised in recent years but there's every chance the makefile will still work.

 * Solaris SunOS
 * AIX
 * HP-UX
 * Red Hat Linux

-The software was initially written to be used on Windows 32-bit but it has been successfully built and used Unix/Linux platforms using the primative makefile provided.
+The software was initially written to be used on Windows 32-bit but it has been successfully built and used Unix/Linux platforms using the primitive makefile provided.

 ***
 ## Build Environments

 The project files were originally started using Visual Studio 6.0 (which gives an indication as to the point 'tinkering' began) but were later ported to Visual Studio 2003, then Visual Studio 2005 and later Visual Studio 2008.
 There followed a fallow period before I again became re-acquainted with DevStudio using Visual Studio 2014 and then Visual Studio 2017.

-Whenever I needed a tool to work on a Unix/Linux platform, I used a really simple Make file so a number of the tools projects will have `make` capability.
+Most recently, I've ported to Visual Studio 2019.

+The makefile is pretty trivial but works.
+Plans are afoot to adopt CMake.

 Donnacha Forde
-2008
+2020